zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

 - **D. Dual-regional storage with Standard class**:

     - Dual-regional storage provides added redundancy and availability but is more expensive than regional storage.
 Since the users are in a single location, the additional redundancy is unnecessary.
+---
+## Question-187

+#monitoring #depoyments

+You need to manage a Cloud Spanner instance for best query performance.
+Your instance in production runs in a single Google Cloud region.
+You need to improve performance in the shortest amount of time.
+You want to follow Google best practices for service configuration.
+What should you do?

+- A. Create an alert in Cloud Monitoring to alert when the percentage of high priority CPU utilization reaches 45%.
+If you exceed this threshold, add nodes to your instance.
+- B. Create an alert in Cloud Monitoring to alert when the percentage of high priority CPU utilization reaches 45%.
+Use database query statistics to identify queries that result in high CPU usage, and then rewrite those queries to optimize their resource usage.
+- ***C. Create an alert in Cloud Monitoring to alert when the percentage of high priority CPU utilization reaches 65%.
+If you exceed this threshold, add nodes to your instance.***
+- D. Create an alert in Cloud Monitoring to alert when the percentage of high priority CPU utilization reaches 65%.
+Use database query statistics to identify queries that result in high CPU usage, and then rewrite those queries to optimize their resource usage.
+### Explanation:

+1. **High Priority CPU Utilization in Cloud Spanner**:
+    - High-priority CPU utilization indicates the percentage of CPU resources consumed by read and write operations necessary for query execution and transaction processing.
+    - Google recommends monitoring **high-priority CPU utilization** to ensure sufficient capacity for workloads and scaling Cloud Spanner instances when utilization reaches critical thresholds.
+2. **Why 65%?**:
+    - Google Cloud's **best practice** is to add nodes when high-priority CPU utilization exceeds **65%**.
+This ensures that there is enough capacity to handle spikes in workload without risking performance degradation.
+    - Scaling based on a 65% threshold helps maintain query performance and reduces the risk of latency issues.
+3. **Short-Term Performance Improvement**:
+    - Adding nodes is the **fastest way** to improve query performance in the short term because it provides additional CPU and storage capacity to handle increased workloads.
+### Why Not the Other Options?

+- **A. Alert at 45% and add nodes**:
+    - 45% is a conservative threshold, and adding nodes at this point is unnecessary and may result in over-provisioning, leading to higher costs without a significant performance benefit.
+- **B. Alert at 45% and rewrite queries**
+    - Optimizing queries is a long-term performance improvement strategy but does not immediately resolve performance issues.
+Additionally, 45% utilization is not a critical level.
+- **D. Alert at 65% and rewrite queries**
+    - While query optimization is beneficial for long-term performance and cost management, adding nodes is the quickest way to improve performance in the short term, as required by the scenario.
+---
+## Question-190
+#depoyments

+You are assigned to maintain a Google Kubernetes Engine (GKE) cluster named 'dev' that was deployed on Google Cloud.
+You want to manage the GKE configuration using the command line interface (CLI).
+You have just downloaded and installed the Cloud SDK.
+You want to ensure that future CLI commands by default address this specific cluster What should you do?

+- ***A. Use the command gcloud config set container/cluster dev.***
+- B. Use the command gcloud container clusters update dev.
+- C. Create a file called gke.default in the ~/.gcloud folder that contains the cluster name.
+- D. Create a file called defaults.json in the ~/.gcloud folder that contains the cluster name.

+---
+## Question-194

+#iam

+You have been asked to set up the billing configuration for a new Google Cloud customer.
+Your customer wants to group resources that share common IAM policies.
+What should you do?

+- A. Use labels to group resources that share common IAM policies.
+- ***B. Use folders to group resources that share common IAM policies.***
+- C. Set up a proper billing account structure to group IAM policies.
+- D. Set up a proper project naming structure to group IAM policies.

+"Folders are used to group resources that share common IAM policies" https://cloud.google.com/resource-manager/docs/creating-managing-folders

+---
+## Question-202

+#iam #deployments

+You have an application that runs on Compute Engine VM instances in a custom Virtual Private Cloud (VPC).
+Your company’s security policies only allow the use of internal IP addresses on VM instances and do not let VM instances connect to the internet.
+You need to ensure that the application can access a file hosted in a Cloud Storage bucket within your project.
+What should you do?

+- A. Enable Private Service Access on the Cloud Storage Bucket.
+- B. Add storage.googleapis.com to the list of restricted services in a VPC Service Controls perimeter and add your project to the list of protected projects.
+- ***C. Enable Private Google Access on the subnet within the custom VPC.***
+- D. Deploy a Cloud NAT instance and route the traffic to the dedicated IP address of the Cloud Storage bucket.

+C is the correct Answer as Private Google Access allows you to the connect on the internal networks, A is incorrect becuause Cloud Storage bucket dont have such services to connect to Private Acesss`

+---
+## Question-203

+#iam #deployments

+Your company completed the acquisition of a startup and is now merging the IT systems of both companies.
+The startup had a production Google Cloud project in their organization.
+You need to move this project into your organization and ensure that the project is billed to your organization.
+You want to accomplish this task with minimal effort.
+What should you do?

+- ***A. Use the projects.move method to move the project to your organization.
+Update the billing account of the project to that of your organization.***
+- B. Ensure that you have an Organization Administrator Identity and Access Management (IAM) role assigned to you in both organizations.
+Navigate to the Resource Manager in the startup’s Google Cloud organization, and drag the project to your company's organization.
+- C. Create a Private Catalog for the Google Cloud Marketplace, and upload the resources of the startup's production project to the Catalog.
+Share the Catalog with your organization, and deploy the resources in your company’s project.
+- D. Create an infrastructure-as-code template for all resources in the project by using Terraform, and deploy that template to a new project in your organization.
+Delete the project from the startup’s Google Cloud organization.
+### Why Not the Other Options?

+- **B. Drag the project in the Resource Manager**
+    - There is no drag-and-drop functionality in the Google Cloud Console to move projects between organizations.
+    - This option is invalid.
+- **C. Use a Private Catalog**
+    - The Private Catalog is not designed for migrating projects or resources.
+It is used for sharing pre-configured solutions within an organization.
+- **D. Use Terraform to recreate resources in a new project**
+    - Recreating the project and its resources using Terraform is time-consuming and error-prone.
+    - This approach does not preserve the project ID or its existing resources, leading to significant effort and disruption.

+---